SaxonRah/pygame-gui-extensions/README.md

 - File type filtering and search
 - Breadcrumb navigation
 - Recent files and bookmarks
-- Integration with your hierarchy panel for project files
+- Integration with the hierarchy panel for project files

 ### 5. **Data Grid/Table Panel**
 Spreadsheet-like component: